 2) You Embrace and Grow from Disappointments

 Months ago you may have written a list of goals for your student to accomplish before the end of the school year.
-Now looking at that list you may realize that these expectations were not met and are faced with the feeling of disappointment.
-Before you’re ready to embrace that this disappointment is good news, a well-thrown, but brief, what I like to call a pity-party is often important.
-As you skip out of the party, don’t just crumple and throw that list into the garbage bin, instead take some time to embrace disappointment and know there is gold there and more evidence of thriving.
+Now looking at that list, you may realize that these expectations were not met and are faced with the feeling of disappointment.
+Before you’re ready to embrace that this disappointment is good news, a well-thrown, but brief, “pity-party” is often important.
+As you skip out of the party, don’t just crumple and throw that list into the garbage bin.
+Instead, take some time to embrace disappointment and know there is gold there and more evidence of thriving.

 Teaching your students how to work through disappointments is an important life skill.
-Plans change, things don’t always go smoothly and we all process information differently which can lead to working at a different pace then expected.
-Look at the unfinished list not as a failure, but as opportunities to teach your student how to work through feelings of disappointment.
+Plans change, things don’t always go smoothly, and we all process information differently, which can lead to working at a different pace than expected.
+View the unfinished list not as a failure, but as an opportunity to teach your student how to work through feelings of disappointment.

 3) You Celebrate How You Thrived

 I continually find myself requiring a reminder that anything I have thrived in has a long cookie trail of risks, baby steps, and “enlightening” outcomes.
 I tell my students and myself continually, “No risk, no masterpiece…and a well executed risk can go either way.”

 As you wrap your school year, keep up your determination, remember that you are indeed thriving, not just surviving, and celebrate all your and your students have accomplished this year.